Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 But Priya does.

-Her mother smiled and showed her an old photograph of Priya’s grandmother.
+Her mother smiled and opened an old family album.

-And understanding how it travels across generations is exactly what this chapter explains.
+And understanding how it travels is exactly what heredity explains.

-Priya’s mother had inherited instructions from both of her parents.
+Priya’s mother inherited two different instructions from her parents.

 The stronger instruction overrode the weaker one.

-So Priya’s mother had no visible dimple, but she still carried the instruction for it.
+So Priya’s mother did not visibly show the dimple, but she still carried the hidden instruction for it.

-When Priya was born, she received instructions from both parents.
+When Priya was born, she inherited another combination.

 Genes, Alleles, and Traits